numba/llvmlite/docs/source/user-guide/ir/types.rst

 =============

 The IR layer presently supports both *Typed Pointers* and *Opaque Pointers*.
-Support for Typed Pointers will be eventually be removed.
+Support for Typed Pointers will eventually be removed.

 .. note::
    Further details of the migration to Opaque Pointers are outlined in the